††††† RELATES TO: KRS 216A.070(1)(a), 216A.080(1)(a), (b), (c), (d), (e)

 ††††† (b) An internship, that is at least 1,000 hours in length, which is a part of a degree in long-term care administration or a related field, shall satisfy the experience requirement established in this subsection.

-††††† (c) A bachelorís or masterís degree from an academic program accredited by the National Association of Long-Term Care Administrator Boards at the time of the applicantís graduation and which was awarded within two (2) years of the date of the application shall satisfy the experience requirement established in this subsection.
+††††† (c) A bachelorís or masterís degree from an academic program accredited by the National Association of Long-Term Care Administrator Boards upon the applicantís graduation and which was awarded within two (2) years of the date of the application shall satisfy the experience requirement established in this subsection.

 ††††† Section 2.
-(1) The examination for licensure established by KRS 216A.080(1)(e) shall be the examination prepared by the National Association of Long-Term Care Administrator Boards.
+(1) The examination for licensure established by KRS 216A.080(1)(d) shall be the examination prepared by the National Association of Long-Term Care Administrator Boards.

-††††† (2) An applicant shall not be permitted to sit for the examination more than four (4) times within twelve (12) months.
+††††† (2) An applicant shall not sit for the examination more than four (4) times within twelve (12) months.

 ††††† Section 3.
-Any application not completed within six (6) months of having been approved to take the exam shall be mandatorily withdrawn as incomplete.
+Any application not completed within one (1) year of the date of application shall be mandatorily withdrawn as incomplete.

 ††††† Section 4.
 A licensee shall provide the board with written notification within thirty (30) days of the occurrence of any of the following: